 A HUGE upgrade.
 We landed ourselves in a fancy Penthouse level suite, with a full living room and bedroom, and a magnificent view over all of Boston.
 Just stunning!

 We quickly freshened up and then busted tail over to the House of Blues, where we had box seats to see one of my favorite bands – Panic at the Disco.
 I don’t care how old I am – I LOVE their fresh and funky style of music!
 We barely made it – the first act had already finished and the second band was about to wrap up, but we didn’t miss a second of Panic.
 So lucky!
 Of course, Brendan and company didn’t disappoint (just like when I jetted off to Vegas for their concert in November – I know, groupie!)
-Such a fun night and I think even Jon enjoyed them, despite his distaste of any music I like.
+Such a fun night!

 The next day we spent the morning sleeping in, and then walked around the city, shopping.
 We stumbled upon the Old City Hall just in time for lunch…and housed in this landmark building?
 Ruth’s Chris Steakhouse.
 We had a great lunch in a beautiful setting.